-- 1 BIOL 105 may be substituted with BIOL& 160. - 2 BIOL 204 may be substituted with BIOL& 241. - 3 BUS 103 may be substituted with BT 128. - 4 This related education requirement may be met by any course or combination of courses approved by the instructional dean. - 5 BIOL 205 may be substituted with BIOL& 242. - 6 BT 109 may be substituted with ENGL& 235.
-Both BT 109 and ENGL& 235 contain course prerequisite requirements.
+- BIOL 105 may be substituted with BIOL& 160.
+This course does not count towards the Associate of Arts degree science requirement and does not satisfy requirements of any allied health program. - BIOL 204 may be substituted with BIOL& 241.
+This course does not count towards the Associate of Arts degree science requirement and does not satisfy requirements of any allied health program. - BUS 103 may be substituted with BT 128. - This related education requirement may be met by any course - or combination of courses approved by the instructional dean.
+BIOL 205 may be substituted with BIOL& 242.
+This course does not count towards the Associate of Arts degree science requirement and does not satisfy requirements of any allied health program. - BT 272 may be substituted with ENGL& 235.
+Both BT 272 and ENGL& 235 contain course prerequisite requirements.